 Unlike other types of data, land data has an intrinsic spatial element.
 While text data can contribute much about land and rights, it's singularly enriched when incorporating the spatial aspects of a land record.
-This generally adds an additional layer of complexity for the administration, management and analysis of data.
+This generally adds an additional layer of complexity for the administration, management, and analysis of data.
 However, in land administration systems there is an implicit understanding and expectation that spatial data is the norm, rather than the exception.
-This Guide includes and distinguishes between spatial data and non-spatial data; and accepts this as a necessary precondition for discussion on land data for improved governance of land and associated resources.
+This Guide includes and distinguishes between spatial data and non-spatial data and accepts this as a necessary precondition for discussion on land data for improved governance of land and associated resources.

-The online workshop "Towards an Open Up Guide on Land Governance", held in March 2020, identified the core data needs for opening up data on land governance.
+The online workshop "Towards an Open Up Guide for Land Governance", held in March 2020, identified the core data needs for opening up data on land governance.
 These are information on i) land parcels, ii) land use, iii) land transactions, iv) and performance of land governance functions.
-The workshop also identified an additional 7 data needs relating to land valuations, tax collection, policy evaluation and the decision-making framework around land.
+The workshop also identified additional seven data needs relating to land valuations, tax collection, policy evaluation, and the decision-making framework around land.
 These data needs correspond very closely with the primary functions of a modern land administration system geared towards supporting sustainable development and good land governance.

-The March 2020 workshop provided the foundation for the Open Up Guide, and using the new theory of Land Administration for Sustainable Development as the conceptual framework, further develop knowledge about open data for improved land governance.
-Land governance data therefore includes data and information on the core land administration functions of land tenure, use, value and development.
+The March 2020 workshop provided a foundation for the Open Up Guide to use the new theory of land management as the conceptual framework for land administration, including the typical functions that need to be carried out for good land governance.
+Land governance data therefore includes data and information on the core land administration functions of land tenure, use, value, and development.

-This approach and the key data types which relate to each function were validated at an online workshop run by the Land Portal Foundation and the Open Data Charter on 8 April 2021.
+This approach and the key data types which relate to each function were validated at an online workshop run by the Land Portal Foundation and the Open Data Charter in April 2021.

-These land administration functions are:
+The land administration functions are:

-Land tenure: the processes and institutions related to securing access to land and inventing commodities in land and their allocation, recording, and security; cadastral mapping and legal surveys to determine parcel boundaries; creation of new properties or alteration of existing properties; the transfer of property or use from adjudication of doubts and disputes regarding land rights and parcel boundaries.

-Land value: the processes and institutions related to assessment of the value of land and properties; the calculation and gathering of revenues through taxation; and the management and adjudication of land valuation and taxation disputes.
+- " Land Tenure: the processes and institutions related to securing access to land and inventing commodities in land and their allocation, recording, and security; cadastral mapping and legal surveys to determine parcel boundaries; creation of new properties or alteration of existing properties; the transfer of property or use from adjudication of doubts and disputes regarding land rights and parcel boundaries. - " Land Value: the processes and institutions related to assessment of the value of land and properties; the calculation and gathering of revenues through taxation; and the management and adjudication of land valuation and taxation disputes.

-Land use: the processes and institutions related to control of land use through adoption of planning policies and land-use regulations at the national, regional, and local level; the enforcement of land-use regulations; and the management and adjudication of land-use conflicts.

-Land development: the processes and institutions related to building new physical infrastructure and utilities; the implementation of construction planning; public acquisition of land; expropriation; change of land use through granting of planning permissions, and building and land-use permits; and the distribution of development costs.
+- " Land Use: the processes and institutions related to control of land use through adoption of planning policies and land-use regulations at the national, regional, and local level; the enforcement of land-use regulations; and the management and adjudication of land-use conflicts. - " Land Development: the processes and institutions related to building new physical infrastructure and utilities; the implementation of construction planning; public acquisition of land; expropriation; change of land use through granting of planning permissions, and building and land-use permits; and the distribution of development costs.

-Although the Open Up Guide focuses on public sector data collected or administered by national and local governments, there might be other types of data collected by international organisations, civil society organisations, private enterprises and individuals.
+Although the Open Up Guide focuses on public sector data collected or administered by national and local governments, there might be other types of data collected by international organizations, civil society organizations, private enterprises, and individuals.
 If this is the case, this Guide suggests ways for regulating and sharing data among these stakeholders to enable a good land governance framework.